-Transitional Student - A non-matriculated student admitted for one quarter only to take undergraduate course work.
-Transitional students who wish to continue enrollment after one quarter must apply for regular status.
+Transitional Student - A non-matriculated student admitted for no more than two quarters to take undergraduate course work.
+Transitional students who wish to continue enrollment after two quarters must apply for regular status.

 Withdrawal - Official notification to the university by a student that he or she will not complete a course.
 Withdrawals are filed with the registrar.